hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

 In this case, the imports needed are::

-  from simsopt.util.mpi import MpiPartition from simsopt.mhd.vmec import Vmec from simsopt.mhd.boozer import Boozer, Quasisymmetry from simsopt.objectives.least_squares import LeastSquaresProblem from simsopt.solve.mpi import least_squares_mpi_solve
+  from simsopt.util import MpiPartition from simsopt.mhd import Vmec from simsopt.mhd import Boozer, Quasisymmetry from simsopt.objectives import LeastSquaresProblem from simsopt.solve import least_squares_mpi_solve

 We again split the pool of MPI processes into worker groups and initialize a ``Vmec`` object as in the previous example::